On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Definitions

 \end{proof}

-Our definition of ergodicity reflects dynamical properties of the foliation, as the next proposition shows. \begin{prop} The following are equivalent for an invariant measure $\mu$ for the horizontal foliation of a flat surface $(S,\Ph)$ of finite area. \begin{enumerate} \item $\mu$ is ergodic for the horizontal foliation. \item For any $f \in L^2(\mu)$ such that $p^*f = f \o p$ is invariant under the horizontal flow, $f$ is constant $\mu$-a.e. \item For every measurable $E \se S$ which is a union of leaves, $\mu(E) = 0$ or $\mu(E) = 1$. \end{enumerate} \end{prop} The proof is standard.
+Our definition of ergodicity reflects dynamical properties of the foliation, as the next proposition shows. \begin{prop} The following are equivalent for an invariant measure $\mu$ for the horizontal foliation of a compact flat surface $(S,\Ph)$ of finite area. \begin{enumerate} \item $\mu$ is ergodic for the horizontal foliation. \item For any $f \in L^2(\mu)$ such that $f$ is constant along leaves, $f$ is constant $\mu$-almost everywhere. \item For any $f \in L^2(\mu)$ such that $p^*f = f \o p$ is invariant under the horizontal flow, $f$ is constant $\mu$-almost everywhere. \item For every measurable $E \se S$ which is a union of leaves, $\mu(E) = 0$ or $\mu(E) = 1$. \end{enumerate} \end{prop} The proof is standard.

+We also need to carefully define the systole.
+The Riemann sphere $\C\P^1$ can support meromorphic quadratic differentials with finite area, however, there are no homotopically nontrivial curves on a sphere, and so there is not immediately a natural shortest length.
+In the literature, poles of order 1 for a meromorphic quadratic differential are thought of as punctures on the surface $S$.
+Taking these punctures into account gives the correct definition.

+\begin{defn} Let $(S,\Ph)$ be a compact flat surface of finite area, and let $P \se S$ be the set of poles of $\Ph$.
+Let $S^* = S \m P$.
+The \E{systole} $\ka$ of $(S,\Ph)$ is the flat length of the shortest essential simple closed curve on $S^*$.
+That is, $\ka$ is the shortest length among curves $\ga$ which are homotopically nontrivial on $S^*$ and which are not homotopic to any puncture. \end{defn}

+There are curves homotopic to punctures with arbitrarily small length, so we exclude them in order to make the systole positive.
+Note that $\C\P^1$ must be punctured at least four times in order to support a meromorphic quadratic differential of finite area, see \cite[Chapter IV, Section 12]{MR743423}.
+With at least four punctures, there are curves on the punctured sphere which are homotopically nontrivial and not homotopic to any puncture, so the systole is well defined for surfaces with enough complexity to support flat structures of finite area.
+By Mumford's compactness criteria, the only way for a sequence of these flat surfaces to escape to infinity is for each surface to have a short essential simple closed curve, shrinking to length zero.